 If you are bothered by the thought that your neighbors might be feeling annoyed every time you work out in your home gym, then there are two things you can do to deal with it.
 One is to make your home gym soundproof, and the other is to reduce the noise that your equipment makes.
 Today, we will tackle the latter.
 Here are seven ways on how to use heavy exercise machine without annoying your neighbors.

 Use an Equipment Mat

 If you are using heavy or large exercise machines in your home gym, like treadmills and elliptical trainers, these machines can make a lot of noise because they produce vibrations when in use.
 The noise can even become louder when the user weighs almost 200 pounds.
 If you want to reduce the noise of your heavy exercise machine to make your workout more enjoyable, then placing a soft surface below it as a cushion can help.
-Therefore, you can use an Equipment Mat to reduce noise.
+Therefore, you can use jigsaw mat to reduce noise.
 Learn more here on what an equipment mat is and how it can help in your home gym.

 Use Coated Dumbbells and Kettlebells

 Weights and kettlebells are very helpful in terms of exercising.
 However, dropping them on a concrete floor can surely make a lot of noise which can disturb your neighbors and other people in your home, as well.
 One of the best solutions is to use coated ones if you want to continue using your dumbbells and kettlebells.
 You can buy weights and kettlebells that are coated and not just bare metal.

 One example is a polyurethane-coated dumbbell, which is quieter than exposed iron.
 The same goes for kettlebells.
 You can also find some that are coated with rubber, which is a much quieter option.
 However, rubber can be less durable than urethane.
 But both are quieter than raw, uncovered steel.